Visa Application Tips

-- Visit http://unitedstatesvisas.gov to familiarize yourself with the policies and procedures of U.S. Visa application.
+- Visit http://unitedstatesvisas.gov to familiarize yourself with the policies and procedures of the U.S. Visa application.

-- Register for IWF 2018 and then request a Letter of Invitation from IWF.
-You do not have to register for IWF 2018 to receive a letter of invitation, but showing your registration is helpful.
+- Register for IWF 2020 and then a request a Letter of Invitation from IWF.
+You do not have to register for IWF 2020 to receive a letter of invitation, but showing your registration is helpful.

 - Schedule an appointment with your embassy as soon as all of your materials are complete and you have received your letter of invitation and registration confirmation.
 Make your appointment early as wait times can be long in some countries.